 Learning a foreign language is liberating from insularity and provides an opening to other cultures.
-A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
-At St John the Baptist we open the door to enable pupils to express their ideas and thoughts in another language through the EuroStar Rising Stars scheme of work.
-Children build progressively on the skills of speaking, listening, reading and writing as to understand and respond in both verbal and written communication.
+A high-quality language education should foster pupils’ curiosity and deepen their understanding of the world.
+At St John the Baptist, we open the door to enable pupils to express their ideas and thoughts in another language through the EuroStar Rising Stars scheme of work.
+Children build progressively on the skills of speaking, listening, reading, and writing to understand and respond in both verbal and written communication.
 Through language learning, children develop a tolerance and understanding of life in other countries but, more importantly, are exposed to the many similarities that also exist between us.
-Children are provided with opportunities to communicate for practical purposes, learn new ways of thinking and read literature in the original language.
-Every year a whole school celebration of the European Day of Languages takes place which draws on the wealth of diveristy within our school community.
-Our pupils experience a range of European languages and cultures; have a greater awareness of diversity within their class, across our school and our wider school community; have an awareness of the positive impact difference and diversity has on our lives and have a greater understanding of why language learning is beneficial.
+Children are provided with opportunities to communicate for practical purposes, learn new ways of thinking, and read literature in the original language.
+Every year a whole school celebration of the European Day of Languages takes place which draws on the wealth of diversity within our school community.
+Our pupils experience a range of European languages and cultures; have a greater awareness of diversity within their class, across our school, and our wider school community; have an awareness of the positive impact difference and diversity have on our lives and have a greater understanding of why language learning is beneficial.
 In addition to this, although non-statutory, every half term the children in KS1 enjoy a French afternoon led by a visiting French linguist specialist.

 Visit our Video Resource Centre to learn about India.